weareinit/Ship/README.md

-# Mobile_Shell
+# Ship
-A mobile app for Shellhacks, UPE at FIU's Fall Hackathon  https://shellhacks.net/
+A mobile app for Shellhacks 2019